stevecosner/ansible-docker/README.md

-# docker-ansible-pull-image
-Pull down a Docker image using Ansible.
+Pull, build and start a Docker container using Ansible.